Finding Culture-Sensitive Neurons in Vision-Language Models: Layer-Wise Neuron Distribution

-\section{Layer-wise Neuron Distribution}
+\section{Layer-Wise Neuron Distribution}

-We illustrate the number of identified neurons per layer across all selected cultures of LLaVA-v1.6-Mistral-7B in Figure~\ref{fig:layer_heatmap_llava} and Pangea-7B in Figure~\ref{fig:layer_heatmap_pangea}.
-We use a logarithmic scale to compress the color range for the very high values in dominant layers and expand the color range for the lower values in the other layers.
+We report the layer-wise counts of culture-sensitive neurons identified in LLaVA-v1.6-Mistral-7B (Figure~\ref{fig:layer_heatmap_llava}) and Pangea-7B (Figure~\ref{fig:layer_heatmap_pangea}), aggregated over all selected cultures.
+To improve visual comparability across layers, all heatmaps use a logarithmic color scale, which compresses extremely large counts in dominant layers while expanding the dynamic range for smaller counts elsewhere.

-\paragraph{LLaVA-v1.6-Mistral-7B} Culture-sensitive neuron distributions vary more across methods than Qwen2.5-VL-7B and Pangea-7B.
-LAP and LAPE emphasize first and last layers.

-Across early-to-mid layers (\mbox{1--20}), both methods also have coverage, whereas the clear purple band between layers (\mbox{21--27}) indicates neglect of those layers.
-MAD shows concentrations in mid-to-late layers (\mbox{15--24}).
-CAS is sparser than MAD and locates more neurons in early layers (\mbox{0--6}).
+\paragraph{LLaVA-v1.6-Mistral-7B} Culture-sensitive neuron distributions in LLaVA-v1.6-Mistral-7B vary more across identification methods than in Qwen2.5-VL-7B and Pangea-7B.
+LAP and LAPE concentrate strongly in the earliest and latest layers, while still covering a broad early-to-mid region (\mbox{1--20}).
+In contrast, both show a pronounced low-activation ``band'' around \mbox{21--27}, indicating limited selection in those layers.
+MAD primarily concentrates in mid-to-late layers (\mbox{15--24}).
+ConAct is generally sparser than MAD and selects relatively more neurons in early layers (\mbox{0--6}), suggesting a different locus of culture-selective evidence under the margin-based criterion.

 \paragraph{Pangea-7B}